NISYSLAB/Nexus_Platform/workflows/realtime-closedloop/dev/DEV-README.md

  Optimizer source code is under directory `/labs/mahmoudilab/dev-synergy-rtcl-app/src/optimizer` If there are any libaries, packages, naming , etc. changes, the Dockerfile `Dockerfile.r2021b` requires modifications accordingly.

-## Matlab RT_Prepro Build and Testing in Host Environment
+## Matlab RT_Prepro

+The folder is under `/labs/mahmoudilab/dev-synergy-rtcl-app/docker/rt_prepro`

+Developers' need to
+* Provide all required Matlab scripts, libraries, etc.
+* Compile Matlab Scripts successfully
+* Provide test scripts together with necessay data
+* Run test scripts successfully, so others are able to run the same scripts and produce the same outputs successfully.

 ### Compilation
 * Go to directory `/labs/mahmoudilab/dev-synergy-rtcl-app/docker/rt_prepro`
-* Make sure the PATH in `compile_files.m` is set to `/labs/mahmoudilab/dev-synergy-rtcl-app/src/rt_prepro`
+* Make sure the PATH in `compile_files.m` is set to `/labs/mahmoudilab/dev-synergy-rtcl-app/src/rt_prepro` or leave them empty  ( Developers to verify which way is correct ??)
 * Enter Matlab Console by the command

   `$ matlab -nodisplay -nosplash`

-or
+  or the script

   `$ ./enter_matlab_console.sh`
 * Comile Matlab scripts inside the Console by the command